lkesteloot/unsong/unsong.md

 The Drug Lord was trying to rearrange Jane’s NAME into MANE, the Latin word for a dead spirit.
 He was having some success, and already the dead spirits of the city floor were coming to his aid, swarming Jane, who sliced through them with her magic sword but seemed a bit outnumbered.
 She tried to wrench the word back into NAME, but the Drug Lord held firm.

 [open-bracket]Look, I know this sounds crazy.
 But the Drug Lord’s in my mind.
 And that means I’m in his.
 You’ll notice it too when you’ve been here a little longer.
-We’re not supposed to be in this realm intact, we should be manes like the others, he’s left us intact so he can get the Name from us, but I’m starting to…know the things that he knows.
+We’re not supposed to be in this realm intact, we should be manes like the others, he’s left us intact so he can get the Name from us, but I’m starting to... know the things that he knows.
 This dimension.
 It’s part of his mind.
 But not only part of his mind.
 He built it.
 If I can give it a soul, it becomes separate from him, it’ll drag him out.
 I think there’s just enough of Jinxiang’s NAME left to make it work.]

 [open-bracket]That is the craziest idea I have ever heard, and it was my crazy idea that got us into this whole mess.]